-During this era no official liturgy clearly espousing the Rationalist cause or articulating its principles was published, although a number of unofficial productions appeared.
-In 1785 and 1786 Pastor Christoph Friedrich Neander in Courland had taken the first steps toward providing a church law built on rationalist principles and Pastor Dr. Karl Dietrich Wehrt made use of Neander's work in formulating an agenda congenial to it.
-17 His Agenda appeared in 1786 and was bound together with Neander's 1786 edition of the church law.
+During this era no official liturgy clearly espousing the Rationalist cause or articulating its principles was published, although in the eighteenth century a number of unofficial productions appeared.
+In 1785 and 1786 Pastor Christoph Friedrich Neander in Courland had taken the first steps toward providing a church law built of rationalist principles and Pastor Dr. Karl Dietrich Wehrt made use of Neander's work in formulating an agenda congenial to it.
+His agenda appeared in 1786 and was bound together with Neander's 1786 edition of the church law.
 It did not simply rearrange or adapt the existing liturgy.
 It demolished it and replaced it with something entirely new.
 Wehrt portrayed the Lord's Supper as the last meal of a popular Jewish teacher with his few remaining followers, an opportunity for him to say a last farewell before he was put to death for his unwillingness to forsake his ideals.
 For people of rationalist mentality Jesus, the Teacher, was a man whose integrity should remain for all a cause for inspiration.
-According to Wehrt, those who come to the Supper today should come to recommit themselves to the high ideals of Jesus and pledge themselves willing to remain steadfast in their own moral uprightness as he had done.
-18 Man receives no sacrament from God; he presents himself to God as a sacrament.
+According to Wehrt those who come to the Supper today should come to recommit themselves to the high ideals of Jesus and pledge themselves willing to remain steadfast in their own moral uprightness as he had done.
+Man receives no sacrament from God; he presents himself to God as a sacrament.

 The Rationalists were pleased with Wehrt's Agenda and in 1792 a new edition appeared.
 Neither the work of Neander or Wehrt ever gained official status in the Courlandian Church.
 Rationalism was more widely accepted in Riga, and there a handbook heavily influenced by this movement was published in 1801.
-The agenda did not include the chief divine service but provided forms for Confession, Baptism, and Marriage which run from mildly rationalist to forms which left behind any pretense of Christian orthodoxy.
-Included in the handbook were four forms for Baptism which a pastor could choose according to the measure of how fully he wanted to turn his back on the old orthodox Lutheran Christianity and affirm the new rationalistic Christianity.
-These forms stated that the birth of a healthy child should be an occasion of festal celebration and Baptism was meant to fulfill this purpose.
-It should not be thought to convey any blessing to the child, but rather was a ritual welcoming him into the Christian community and laying the moral obligations of a rational way of life.
+The agenda did not include the chief divine service but provided forms for Confession, Baptism and Marriage which run from mildly rationalist to forms which left behind any pretense of Christian orthodoxy.
+Included in the handbook were four forms for Baptism which a pastor could choose according to the measure of how fully he wanted to turn his back on the old orthodox Christianity and affirm the new rationalistic Christianity.
+These forms stated that the birth of a healthy should be an occasion of festal celebration and Baptism was meant to fulfill this purpose.
+It should not be thought to convey any blessing to the child, but rather was a ritual welcoming him into the

+Christian community and laying the moral obligations of a rational way of life.
 Among the Latvian speaking population of Courland it was Pastor Alexander Johann Stender, a noted humanist writer, who provided forms of worship congenial to the new age.
-His work appeared in 1805 but it did not achieve official status.
+His work appeared in 1805 but neither did it achieve official status.
 Only in Courland and Livonia did such liturgies ever reach the printing press.
-Elsewhere pastors of this persuasion had to be content to alter their service books, striking out all that they found offensive and manipulating words as needed to avoid offending their
+Elsewhere pastors of this persuasion had to be content to alter their service books, striking out all that they found offensive and manipulating words as needed to avoid offending their enlightened hearers.
+However, Christianity remained an offence to those of rationalist persuasion and no new liturgy was going to bring them back to church.